 .sql file either raw or compressed which you have saved locally.
 Click go and you should see a success screen.

 When using terminal for importing a database all you have to do is upload the database dump to the server using

-rsync or SFTP.
+scp or with a FTP program like FileZilla.
 Once the file is located on the server you can run the following command (replace USERNAME, DATABASENAME and FILENAME):

 mysql -u USERNAME -p DATABASENAME < FILENAME.sql

-When hitting enter, you are asked to enter the database password.
+When hitting enter, you are asked to pass the database password.
 After filling in the correct password, the server will do the rest.

 Give us your feedback on this article

 Want to speed up your site, easily?